 It’s been about five years since I first tried out a beta version of a new Ticketing Bot that was doing the rounds.
 To be honest I was lucky to try it out as the full version was several hundred dollars, but I got to use it for a little feedback.
 Just to explain a Ticket Bot is a piece of software which allows you to go to specific Ticket websites, in this instance Ticketmaster, and buy multiple tickets under different aliases.
-Here’s one of the oldest suppliers called Ticketbot.net, where you can see the huge range that are available
+It was a very profitable experience although it did involve something of a learning curve especially about ticketing proxies.

 There are many problems, sometimes it’s the location – you’ll rarely get a chance at a US concert if your IP address says you’re somewhere in Asia or Africa for example.
 Ticketmaster tries to check you’re a genuine customer and it presumes you’re up to no good if you try from a foreign country!
 Also simply the distance means you’ll be at a huge disadvantage anyway as those Boss tickets time out while you’re putting them in your basket!
 Frustrating, you bet !!!

 The software circumvents a lot of this, optimizing the responses and allowing you to have multiple tries at getting some tickets.
 Or more interestingly giving you the chance to score a load of tickets with which you can make a tidy profit.
 Yes a little bit scalper like but when you see the money you can make it’s awfully tempting!

 Why Ticket Proxies Are Essential